medic/cht-docs/content/en/apps/guides/tasks/query-task-data.md

 ---
-title: "Configuring Tasks - Part 4 - Querying task data"
-linkTitle: Tasks 4
-weight: 9
+title: "Querying Task Documents"
+linkTitle: Querying Task Documents
 description: >
-  Working with the data which results from tasks.
+  Querying the data which results from an example task.
 Notes on the performance implications of tasks.
 relatedContent: >
   apps/tutorials/tasks-1
-  apps/tutorials/tasks-2
-  apps/tutorials/tasks-3
   core/overview/db-schema#tasks
   core/overview/data-flows-for-analytics
 ---

-Tasks prompt users to complete activities on a programmatic schedule.
-This _Configuring Tasks_ tutorial series is a practical guide to the creation and management of tasks.

 {{% pageinfo %}}
-This tutorial will guide you through working with the data which results from tasks
+This guide explains the data which results from tasks and how to query it.

 - Write a PostgreSQL query to examine task data
 - Build deeper understanding of task data
-- Present considerations of which task authors should remain mindful
+- Present some data considerations of which task authors should remain mindful
 {{% /pageinfo %}}

 ## Prerequisites